 - Because muscle tend to weigh heavier than fat and occupies less space in the body, I have decided that how my clothes fit is a better judgement of how healthy my body is.
 My clothes does fit better.
 It’s certainly a confidence booster.

 - Working out 6 of the 7 days of the week was too much for me.
-I need an extra break after 3 days.
+It’s wise to add at least 2 strategic breaks during the week to allow the body to recuperate.

 - Cycling is a lot harder than I thought but it actually helped improved my runs.
 So I switch between the two during my weekly workouts.